pydoit/doit/doc/dependencies.rst

 .. literalinclude:: tutorial/compile.py

-`doit` automatically keeps track of dependencies.
+`doit` automatically keeps track of file dependencies.
 It saves the signature (MD5) of the dependencies every time the task is completed successfully.

 So if there are no modifications to the dependencies and you run `doit` again.
 The execution of the task's actions is skipped.